A key figure in data visualization is Edward Tufte. Penrose has several of his books:

 Flowing Data.
 Nathan Yau's collection of interesting visualizations.

-WTF Visualizations discusses problems with visualizations from the media and around the web.
+WTF Visualizations shows problems with visualizations from the media and around the web, and briefly sums up the problem.

 For a great overview of data visualization best practices, see the visualization by Justin Lincoln, Lynne Vieth, and Dan Martensen, which was coded in D3.